You know, everybody's out there asking, can we win in a rock rush?

 But why is this even news?

-Of course, if the nation's real estate boom collapse, and of course if, if, if, this is not a news story.
+Of course, if the nation's real estate boom collapse, and of course, if, if, if, this is not a news story.

 This is simply a way to get in a class envy attack on the rich by coming up with a story of the future that they hope happens.

-If the nation's real estate should there be in a in a genuine news story, somebody standing on a corner and telling those of us who weren't at the corner what happened there, should if ever appear in a news story.
+In a genuine news story, somebody standing on a corner and telling those of us who weren't at the corner what happened there should if ever appear in a news story.

 And there is no housing boom collapse.